 How should the separation of metal waste be advanced and the value of metal fractions be increased?
 We are offering the best solution an opportunity to partake in a joint piloting venture with Syklo Oy!

 Many loads of waste contain large amounts of metals.
-An example of this includes spring mattresses; there is no cost-effective solution for separating their springs.
+Spring mattresses are an example of this: There are no cost-effective solutions for separating their springs.
 There are also many metals in construction waste.

 We are looking for an innovative solution that either advances the separation of metals or produces a cleaner metal distribution.

 - is innovative, pilot-ready and can be widely applied in Finland